A New Access Control Scheme for Facebook-style Social Networks: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this paper, we have first identified a new type of access control policies that are meaningful but have never been addressed in the literature.
 Namely, users in OSNs can express access control requirements not only based on their social relations but also on their connections through public information.
 Then we defined an OSN model containing users and public information, based on which we proposed a hybrid logic to define access control policies.
-We further used category relations among public information to extend our logic and make it more practical.
-Finally, we also showed how to extend our model and logic to deal with unreliable information in OSNs.
+We gave a number of policies based on public information and formulated them formally and precisely in our proposed logic.
+We further used category relations among public information and relationship hierarchy to extend our logic and make it more practical.
+In addition, we also showed how to extend our model and logic to deal with unreliable information and collaborative access control in OSNs.

-We plan to extend our work in several directions.
-First, we want to improve the expressiveness of our model by integrating user resources~\cite{CFHKT09,CPS12}.
-As resources are different from users, modeling resources explicitly may address more expressive policies.
-Second, policy propagations can be supported in our model by defining hierarchies among users' relationships.
-Third, it is interesting to develop privacy-preserving protocols for access control enforcement in our scheme.